 Popular AMD Motherboard Chipsets

-For an AMD gaming PC without graphics card we recommend that you stick with the entry level chipset such as the AMD A320.
-For a basic gaming PC build, a motherboard featuring this chipset should more than suffice.
+For an AMD gaming PC without a graphics card, I recommend sticking with the entry-level chipset, such as the AMD A320.
+A motherboard featuring this chipset should suffice for a basic gaming PC build.

-You could go for the newer A520 chipset as well with its general PCIe lanes conforming to PCIe v3.0, instead of V2.0, but for a an affordable build, A320 should more than suffice.
+You could also go for the newer A520 chipset, with its general PCIe lanes conforming to PCIe v3.0 instead of V2.0; for an affordable build, A320 should more than suffice.

-If you have a bit more to spend, then B series is highly recommended.
-The newer B series motherboard such as the B550 offers PCIe v4.0 support for the primary x16 slot.
+If you have a bit more to spend, then the B series is highly recommended.
+The newer B series motherboard, such as the B550, offers PCIe v4.0 support for the primary x16 slot.